Past NCSD Scholarship Winners

 2021 Recipient

-Nina Fleming
+Nina Colby (Sorrell) Fleming

-2020 Recipient
+2017 and 2020 Recipient

 "I am grateful to the Nuclear Criticality Safety Division for being chosen as a recipient of the NCSD Pioneer Scholarship and the recognition of my previous work on the impact of ab initio reactor graphite cross sections to the criticality of the Transient Reactor Test Facility.
 This generous scholarship has allowed me to continue my studies with full dedication and has helped relieve some of the financial strain of graduate school.
 Through the support of the NCSD, I look forward to furthering my work in developing fundamental, physics-based cross sections and implementing these cross sections using novel techniques for multi-physics reactor calculations.
 These cross sections and modeling methods will then provide a solid basis for criticality safety calculations in new reactor designs."

-- Colby Sorrell -
+- Nina Colby (Sorrell) Fleming -

 Zander Mausolff